 A lot of the process was frustrating.
 It's unbelievable how much time is just wasted, either reading long lists of bill numbers and committee reports, or filibustering and grandstanding on topics that had nothing to do with the bill being discussed.

 It's also frustrating trying to keep up with what's going on as a member of the public.
-They start two hours late, then completely ignore the published schedules and bring up items from unpublished addenda.
+They start two hours after the published start time, or don't publish a start time at all, then they completely ignore the published schedules and bring up items from unpublished addenda.
 Much of the discussion on bills relates to floor amendments that also aren't published anywhere.
-I'll write more about that separately.
+I'll write more about that at some point.

 On the other hand, I was awfully glad my introduction to bill writing happened in the year of COVID.
 There's no way I could have followed this process if every committee meeting and the eight days of House deliberation required driving to Santa Fe and fighting for a seat at the Roundhouse.
 How did people manage to do that?

-It'll be interesting whether they continue allowing people to testify via Zoom once everybody is vaccinated and we're allowed to congregate indoors again.
+It'll be interesting to see whether they continue allowing people to testify via Zoom once everybody is vaccinated and we're allowed to congregate indoors again.
 I've heard a lot of speculation about that.

 For now, I'm just happy our bill passed.
 I'm looking forward to having that voting district data, so I can expand the LWVNM's District Maps page to include all districts, not just the statewide ones, and our next Voter Guide can show custom ballots for everyone in the state.